 If you like plain sparkling water, that’s what this is.
 Boring, but still healthier than soda.

 If you absolutely love the taste of coconut, you might actually like this one.
 However, if you hate the taste of coconut, this should be at the bottom of your list.
-There are a lot of people out there who will argue it is the best flavor on the market, but it’s an acquired taste to be sure.
+A lot of people out there will argue if it is the best flavor on the market, but it’s an acquired taste for sure.

 LaCroix’s attempt at cola-flavored water has resulted in what you get when the soda machine runs out of syrup.
 Hints of Coke swarm in the background, but it’s worse than just drinking straight bubbly water without any taste.